tpapp/SpectralKit.jl/docs/src/index.md

 ### Multivariate bases

-Multivariate bases operate on vectors. `StaticArrays.SVector` is preferred for performance, but all `<:AbstractVector` types should work.
+Multivariate bases operate on tuples or vectors (`StaticArrays.SVector` is preferred for performance, but all `<:AbstractVector` types should work).

 ```@docs
 SmolyakParameters